tweag/FawltyDeps/README.md

   passed via the environment or `pyproject.toml`.
 - Environment variables override corresponding settings from `pyproject.toml`.
 - Configuration in `pyproject.toml` override only the ultimate hardcoded defaults.
-- The ultimate defaults when no cutomizations takes place are hardcoded inside FawltyDeps, and are documented above.
+- The ultimate defaults when no customizations takes place are hardcoded inside FawltyDeps, and are documented above.

 ## Documentation